TechShieldOlamide/ndpr-compliance-toolkit/data-processing-agreement.md

 ## 1. Background

 The Controller wishes to engage the Processor to provide [describe the service].
 In the course of providing this service the Processor will process personal data on behalf of the Controller.
-This agreement sets out the terms under which such processing will take place in accordance with the Nigeria Data Protection Regulation (NDPR) 2019 and the Nigeria Data Protection Act 2023.
+This agreement sets out the terms under which such processing will take place in accordance with the Nigeria Data Protection Act (NDPA) 2023 and enforced by the National Data Protection Commission (NDPC).

 ---